RobTheThief/ci-project-1-css-and-html/README.md

 ### Known Bugs

 -   On mobile devices in landscape mode the tip of the chevron may temporarily move outside the screen.
 This doesnt impact the usability or look of the feature.
--   On larger TVs the backgroud of the about scetion may move up under part of the testimonials.
+-   On larger TVs the backgroud of the about section may move up under part of the testimonials.
 -   On touch screens the language tooltip remains visible until the user touches somewhere else.

 ### Validator Testing